T-Mobile confirms nationwide outage impacting millions of customers

 "We were just advised there is a nationwide outage for @TMobile's ability to make 911 calls," a sheriff's office in the Houston, Texas, area tweeted.

-The telecommunications company is routinely ranked as the third largest phone carrier in the U.S., commonly behind AT&T and Verizon.
+The telecommunications company is routinely ranked as the third largest phone carrier in the U.S., commonly behind AT&T and Verizon, which multiple reports stated is also suffering an outage.

+A representative with Verizon, however, said reports of an outage are untrue:

+"Verizon's network is performing well.
+We're aware that another carrier is having network issues.
+Calls to and from that carrier may receive an error message.
+We understand downdetector is falsely reporting Verizon network issues.
+Sites such as Downdetector.com utilize limited crowdsourced data drawn from sample social posts which are often statistically insignificant or factually incorrect.
+A lot of factors can contribute to a false report on a third-party website ... a faulty device, network traffic that slows but doesn't inhibit connections, commercial RF blockers, human error, network issues impacting other carriers and more.
+These types of sites do not evaluate and confirm the crowd-sourced data that they receive, they simply aggregate it and report it.
+The result can be faulty reports of network performance interruptions causing wide-spread miscommunication for wireless users."